History of UCPAC

 The opening performer was Chet Kingsbury, the house organist.
-His name didn’t appear in the program – as the real attraction was the magnificent $20,000 Wurlitzer pipe organ on which that virtually forgotten artist played.
-The first set of the night was a double feature of “Tenderloin” with Dolores Costello and Conrad Nagel, and “Ham and Eggs at the Front” with Myrna Loy, Tom Wilson, and Chester “Heinie” Conklin.
+However, his name didn’t appear in the program, as the real attraction was the magnificent $20,000 Wurlitzer pipe organ on which that virtually forgotten artist played.
+The first set of the night was a double feature of Tenderloin with Dolores Costello and Conrad Nagel, and Ham and Eggs at the Front with Myrna Loy, Tom Wilson, and Chester “Heinie” Conklin.

-Outside, the front façade displayed a huge vertical sign indicating “RAHWAY” topped with a flashing diamond and boasted a marquee with over 2,500 lights.
-According to local newspaper reviews of the grand opening, “The theatre contain[ed] the latest innovations in lighting and staging equipment, capable of producing any conceivable type of show to the highest degree of professionalism…the splendid décor and lighting of the auditorium were crowned by a pendant dome with a 9 foot wide by 13 foot tall crystal chandelier with over 500 lights.”
+Outside, the front façade displayed a huge vertical sign saying “RAHWAY” topped with a flashing diamond and boasted a marquee with over 2,500 lights.
+According to local newspaper reviews of the grand opening, “The theatre contain[ed] the latest innovations in lighting and staging equipment, capable of producing any conceivable type of show to the highest degree of professionalism…the splendid décor and lighting of the auditorium were crowned by a pendant dome with a 9-foot wide by 13-foot-tall crystal chandelier with over 500 lights.”
 The theater was the last word in opulence.

 However, the theater opened late in the life of vaudeville – “talkies” arrived only a few months after the opening.
 The Rahway Theatre struggled during the Depression.
 RKO endeared itself to the community at that time by providing jobs to the unemployed as door-to-door ticket sellers.
 In 1936, the theater was sold to the Columbia Amusement Corp.
 World War II helped propel the country into a new period of prosperity.
 The movies provided an escape from hard times, and the newsreels kept the public informed about the progress of the war.

 There was no immediate sign of change in movie attendance when the war ended.
 In fact, the Rahway Theatre would continue to draw sizable audiences well into the 1960s as a movie theater, but the writing was on the wall.
 The grand era of the picture palace was facing a premature death.
 By the early 1970s, the building had fallen into disrepair.

-Restoring the Center
+History of UCPAC: Restoring the Center

 Rahway Landmarks, a nonprofit corporation formed specifically to purchase the theater and preserve it as a performing arts center, could not have asked for a better impetus for its drive to raise the necessary funds.

 The theater has become a beacon of the Rahway Arts District’s efforts and has contributed to the economic revitalization of the city and county.
-Efforts to address ongoing maintenance needs continue, and additional restoration work and the modernization of certain utilities and fixtures of the facility in order to retain its status is constant.
+Efforts to address ongoing maintenance needs continue, and additional restoration work and the modernization of certain utilities and fixtures of the facility to retain its status is constant.

-“The Biggest Little Wurlitzer”
+Living History of UCPAC: “The Biggest Little Wurlitzer”

-The piece’s enormous sound compared against its small size has coined the moniker “Biggest Little Wurlitzer” amongst its peers.
+The piece’s enormous sound compared to its small size has coined the moniker “Biggest Little Wurlitzer” amongst its peers.
 The Wurlitzer organ’s historic value has been recognized by the American Theatre Organ Society as a Level 1 Quality Instrument.
 Designated on the National Registry of Significant Instruments as an organ of exceptional historic and musical merit worthy of preservation, the Biggest Little Wurlitzer is one of the few theatre pipe organs in New Jersey still playing in the original venue for which it was acoustically designed.

 The unique acoustical design of the chambers, auditorium, and instrument work together to make remarkable sounding theatre pipe organ music.